caseynbrock/murnaghan2017/README.md

 This should run N instances of the dft code in labeled work directories.
 The calculated energies are written to *energies.dat* and the fitted murnaghan parameters including lattice constant and bulk modulus are written to *murnaghan_parameters.dat*.

 ## Results
-* *energies.dat* contains raw data
+* *energies.dat* contains raw energy vs. lattice constant and volume data
-* *murnaghan_parameters.dat* contains fitted murnaghan parameters
+* *murnaghan_parameters.dat* contains fitted murnaghan parameters (if a murnaghan fit is performed)
-* *plot_murnaghan.py* will plot the fit and raw data vs both volume and scale *a*.
+* *plot_murnaghan.py* will plot the fit and raw data vs both volume and scale *a* (if a murnaghan fit is performed).
+It can be modified to plot against other lattice vector scale values if needed.
+* *poly2d_parameters.dat* contains fitted polynomial parameters (if a bivariate polynomial fit is performed)
+* *plot_poly2d.py* will plot the fit and raw data vs *a* and *c* (if a bivariate polynomial fit is performed).
 It can be modified to plot against other lattice vector scale values if needed.
 * Be sure to carefully examine the input files and output files in the work directories, as well as the final raw data to make sure everything was set up and run correctly.

 ## Notes
 * "invalid error encountered in power" error usually means raw energy data is bad.
 You can read energies.dat or visualize with plot_murnaghan.py